Attention deficit hyperactivity disorder or Attention-deficit/hyperactivity disorderIs often referred to as ADHD

 You can utilise Hypnotherapy for ADHD either alone or in addition to medication, and the two can interact well.

-For those that are worried that they are not hypnotisable because of ADHD symptoms, it needs to be kept in mind that research has revealed that use of medication can improve hypnotisability in those with ADHD.
+For those that are worried that they are not hypnotisable because of ADHD and symptoms, it needs to be kept in mind that research has revealed that use of medication can improve hypnotisability in those with symptom of ADHD.

 Hypnotherapy may likewise be a suitable option if you pick not to take medication presently or are unable to take it, and it might also help to decrease the dosage of medication required and the rate of medication-related adverse effects.